El Phantasmo: New Japan Pro-Wrestling (2019–present)

-Junior Heavyweight Tag Team Championship reigns (2019–2021)
+Junior Heavyweight division (2019–2021)

 During the first night of the New Japan Cup 2019, a vignette was shown promoting El Phantasmo's debut.
 In doing so, he was announced as the newest member of Bullet Club.
 In his debut, he pinned Will Ospreay in a tag team match.
 His first singles win came against Bandido shortly after.
-El Phantasmo then entered the Best of the Super Juniors 2019 and ended third in his block ending with 6 wins and 3 losses with a total of 12 points.
-On June 16, 2019, El Phantasmo and Taiji Ishimori defeated Roppongi 3K to win the IWGP Junior Heavyweight Tag Team Championships. at Kizuna Road Night Four, El Phantasmo, Yujiro Takahashi and Chase Owens competed for the NEVER Openweight Six-Man Tag Team Championship but were defeated by Ryusuke Taguchi, Togi Makabe and Toru Yano.
-At Southern Showdown Night One, he defended his RPW British Cruiserweight Championship against Rocky Romero.
+Phantasmo then entered the Best of the Super Juniors and ended third in his block ending with 6 wins and 3 losses with a total of 12 points.
+On June 16, 2019, Phantasmo and Taiji Ishimori defeated Roppongi 3K (Yoh and Sho) to win the IWGP Junior Heavyweight Tag Team Championship.
+On night four of the Kizuna Road tour, Phantasmo, Yujiro Takahashi and Chase Owens competed for the NEVER Openweight Six-Man Tag Team Championship but were defeated by Ryusuke Taguchi, Togi Makabe and Toru Yano.
+At night one of Southern Showdown, he defended his RPW British Cruiserweight Championship against Rocky Romero.
 On August 25, Phantasmo defeated Dragon Lee to win the 2019 Super J-Cup tournament.

-At Royal Quest, El Phantasmo and Taiji Ishimori lost to Chaos (Will Ospreay and Robbie Eagles).
-At Road To Destruction Yamaguchi, Bullet Club (El Phantasmo, Chase Owens, and Taiji Ishimori) defeated Robbie Eagles, Will Ospreay, and Tomoaki Honma in a six man tag team match.
-At King of Pro-Wrestling (2019), El Phantasmo lost to Will Ospreay in an IWGP Junior Heavyweight Championship match.
-At Wrestle Kingdom 14, El Phantasmo and Taiji Ishimori lost the IWGP Junior Heavyweight Tag Team Championship to Roppongi 3K (Yoh and Sho).
-At New Year Dash!!, El Phantasmo and Taiji Ishimori competed in Fatal 4-way tag team match which was won by Suzuki-gun (Yoshinobu Kanemaru and El Desperado).
-On December 12, Phantasmo defeated A. C. H. in the finals of the Super J-Cup.
-Immediately after the match, Phantasmo called out Hiromu Takahashi and accepted his challenge to a match at Wrestle Kingdom 15, where the winner will face IWGP Junior Heavyweight Champion Taiji Ishimori on the 2nd night of Wrestle Kingdom for the title.
-On Night 1, Phantasmo lost to Takahashi, who earnt the title match on Night 2.
+At Royal Quest, Phantasmo and Ishimori lost to Chaos (Will Ospreay and Robbie Eagles).
+At Road To Destruction Yamaguchi, the Bullet Club team of Phantasmo, Owens and Ishimori defeated Eagles, Ospreay and Tomoaki Honma in a six man tag team match.
+At King of Pro-Wrestling, Phantasmo lost to Ospreay in an IWGP Junior Heavyweight Championship match.
+At Wrestle Kingdom 14, Phantasmo and Ishimori lost the IWGP Junior Heavyweight Tag Team Championship to Roppongi 3K.
+At New Year Dash!!, Phantasmo and Ishimori competed in fatal 4-way tag team match which was won by Suzuki-gun (Yoshinobu Kanemaru and El Desperado).
+On December 12, Phantasmo defeated ACH in the finals of the Super J-Cup.
+Immediately after the match, Phantasmo called out Hiromu Takahashi and accepted his challenge to a match at Wrestle Kingdom 15, where the winner would face IWGP Junior Heavyweight Champion Ishimori on the second night of Wrestle Kingdom for the title.
+On night one, Phantasmo lost to Takahashi, who earnt the title match on night two.